Protect your military family today. Call: phone icon1-800-522-5221

 Although long-term care is often associated with those above retirement age, anyone seriously injured by an accident or suffering a major illness might also need it.
 If you’re married, your financial plan should include long-term care considerations for both you and your spouse.

 The most commonly used form of long-term care in the U.S. is personal care, which is designed to fill the gap for any person who is not able to accomplish one or more “activities of daily living,” defined as eating, bathing, dressing, toileting, mobility, and grooming.
 While plenty of personal care is delivered within the patient’s home, nursing home support might be required for more serious conditions.
-That support is expensive, costing upwards of $7,700 per month for a semi-private room.
+That support is expensive, with a semi-private room in a nursing home costing approximately $8,000 per month on average, while a private room can cost upwards of $9,500 per month.

 Funding Sources for Long-Term Care